P wave (electrocardiography)

-The P wave on the ECG represents atrial depolarization, which results in atrial contraction, or atrial systole.
+In cardiology, the P wave on an electrocardiogram (ECG) represents atrial depolarization, which results in atrial contraction, or atrial systole.

 Physiology

 The P wave is a summation wave generated by the depolarization front as it transits the atria.
 Normally the right atrium depolarizes slightly earlier than left atrium since the depolarization wave originates in the sinoatrial node, in the high right atrium and then travels to and through the left atrium.
 The depolarization front is carried through the atria along semi-specialized conduction pathways including Bachmann's bundle resulting in uniform shaped waves.
 Depolarization originating elsewhere in the atria (atrial ectopics) result in P waves with a different morphology from normal.

 Pathology

-Peaked P waves (> 0.25 mV) suggest right atrial enlargement, cor pulmonale, (P pulmonale rhythm), but have a low predictive value (~20%).
+Peaked P waves (> 0.25 mV) suggest right atrial enlargement, cor pulmonale (P pulmonale rhythm), but have a low predictive value (~20%).

 A P wave with increased amplitude can indicate hypokalemia.
 It can also indicate right atrial enlargement.

 A P wave with decreased amplitude can indicate hyperkalemia.